AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ### 📌 Item 6: Use the explicitly typed initializer idiom when `auto` deduces undesired types

+- “Invisible” proxy types can cause `auto` to deduce the “wrong” type for an initializing expression.
+- The *explicitly typed initializer idiom* forces auto to deduce the type you want it to have.

+#### `auto` and proxy classes

 ```
 std::vector<bool> vec {false, true};